 In cases where the characteristics of a sub-organ are units of the higher organ (e.g.: Flower: arrangement of petals; flower: number of styles), these would normally be placed with the characteristics of the higher organ.
-However, where more practical, these can be kept together with the characteristics of the sub-organ concerned (e.g.: "Flower: arrangement of petals" could remain together with the other characteristics on the petal and "Flower: number of styles" could remain together with the other characteristics on the styles).
+However, where more practical, these can be kept together with the characteristics of the sub-organ concerned (e.g.: "Flower: arrangement of petals" could remain together with the other characteristics on the petal and "Flower: number of styles".

-In general, the shape of base and apex are grouped together with the shape of the whole organ since, for practical reasons, these shapes are recorded at the same time or:
+In general, the shape of base and apex are grouped together with the shape of the whole organ since, for practical reasons, these shapes are recorded at the same time.

+or: